UBC-MDS/prelim_eda_helper/CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the MDS team.
+An email to kvarada@cs.ubc.ca will be seen by Varada Kolhatkar, and an email to lourenzutti@stat.ubc.ca will be seen by Rodolfo Lourenzutti.
+To report a MDS code of conduct violation that will not be seen by Varada Kolhatkar or Rodolfo Lourenzutti, an alternative contact person is Milad Maymay, MDS Director, Program Operations & Student Management.
+His email is maymay@science.ubc.ca .

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant homepage](http://contributor-covenant.org/version/1/4), version 1.4.